LegolasVzla/django-twitter-spark/README.md

 - Word root: is a word or word part that can form the basis of new words through the addition of prefixes and suffixes.
 - Dictionary: is a set of word that contains positive and negative words.
 - Custom Dictionary: is a user customizable set of words, with positive and negative words.
+- Search: is a tracking table where you could find you recently search.

 ## Swagger Documentation